hbritze/applied-ML/README.md

 1. Multi-nomial logistic regression with one-norm regularization printing train and test loss, without regularization printing train and test loss, with two-norm regularization printing train and test loss, perform a grid-search and prints the tuned hyperparameters, prints the train and test loss for the model with the tuned hyperparameters.

 2. Random forest with 200 trees and square root of total features on preprocessed training data, perform a grid-search to tune additional hyperparameters, prints the tuned parameters, prints the OOB error, prints the train and test loss.
-Random forest with 200 tress and total number of features and perform a grid-search, prints the tuned parameters, print the OOB error, prints the train and test loss.
+Random forest with 200 trees and total number of features and perform a grid-search, prints the tuned parameters, print the OOB error, prints the train and test loss.

 3. K-nearest neighbor classification using 5-fold cross-validation to determine the best value of K, prints the obtained best value for K, prints the train and test loss.